renatoGarcia/icecream-cpp/README.md

 #### prefix

-The prefix is the text that is printed before each output.
-It can be set to a string, a nullary callable that returns an object that has an overload of `operator<<(ostream&, T)`, or any number of instances of those two.
+The text that will be printed before each output.
+It can be set to a string, a nullary callable that returns an object having an overload of `operator<<(ostream&, T)`, or any number of instances of those two.
 The printed prefix will be a concatenation of all those elements.

 - set:
     ```C++